 management courses are designed and taught by Tsinghua faculty.

 - Program innovations include an integrative course that fuses cross-disciplinary and

 cross-cultural learning to develop a new business opportunity, and logistics cases

 developed by the UNC-Tsinghua Center for Logistics and Enterprise Development.

 - Admissions requirements include:

 - Minimum of 5 years of work experience and 3 years of management experience

 - Personal interview

 - Letters of recommendation

-For more information, write at UNC Kenan-Flagler, at April_Zhong@kenan-Flagler.unc.edu or Tsinghua at email@example.com.
+For more information, write April Zhong, director at UNC Kenan-Flagler, at April_Zhong@kenan-Flagler.unc.edu or Tsinghua at email@example.com.